Sago Palm (Cycas revoluta) Indoor Care, Propagation and Common Growing Issues

 Brown leaf-tips

-Maintain the soil moderately moist while allowing the top 2-3 in. of soil to dry out between waterings but never allow the root ball to dry out completely.
+Underwatering Sago Palm is the cause of brown leaf-tips.
+Water the plant liberally until water comes out through the drainage holes.
+Maintain the soil moderately moist while allowing the top 2-3 inches of soil to dry out between waterings but never allow the root ball to dry out completely.

 Brown leaf spots